naga-karthik/naga-karthik.github.io/_posts/2025-09-15-what-statistical-tests.md

 ### General Notes and Common Pitfalls

-#### Why use post-hoc tests when we can do multiple pairwise tests?

-When comparing multiple groups, performing multiple pairwise tests (e.g., multiple t-tests) can lead to an increased risk of Type I errors (false positives).
-This is because each test has its own significance level (alpha), and when you perform multiple tests, the overall chance of making at least one Type I error increases.
-Post-hoc tests are designed to control for this increased risk by adjusting the significance levels or using specific procedures that account for the number of comparisons being made.
-This helps to maintain the overall Type I error rate at a desired level (e.g., 0.05) across all comparisons.

 #### Choosing significance level (alpha)

 A good significance level balances the risks of false positives and false negatives.
 Choosing the right significance level depends on the context and the consequence of the errors.
 A significance level of 5% is more commonly used than that of 1% which is more conservative and used only in safety-critical applications like medicine.

+#### Ignoring the multiple comparisons problem

+When we have 3 or more groups to compare, running multiple pairwise tests (i.e. A vs. B, A vs. C, B vs. C) should _not_ be done as multiple comparisons increase the chance of getting a "significant" result purely by luck.
+As each test has its own significance level (alpha), the overall chance of getting a false positive increases with multiple comparisons.
+Therefore, in this scenario, it is recommended to run a Friedman test or repeated measures ANOVA, and if it is significant, then only run post hoc tests to find specific differences between groups.

+I only focused on examples of contiguous and categorical variables in this post because those are what I came across most often.
+I will update this post with examples of survival variables and their tests in the future.

+Thanks to Kalum Ost, Jan Valošek, Pierre-Louis Benveniste, and Gemini 2.5 Pro for their suggestions on the drafts of this post.